E-SESSION #1: INTERNAL INVESTIGATIONS, REPORTING, AND AUDITING

 This e-session will teach you how to draft clear and well-articulated policy documents for your business.

-A clearly articulated policy document for your business not only provides reference and security for your employees, it also provides the basis for individual accountability for everyone working in the organization.
+A clearly articulated policy document for your business not only provides reference and security for your employees, but it also provides the basis for individual accountability for everyone working in the organization.

 Creating an appropriate set of policies and procedures, therefore, can help you deliver ethical messages, instruct employees and intermediaries of expected conduct, and drive efficiency.